eclipse-pass/pass-documentation/developer-documentation/notification-service/ns-configuration.md

 In order for NS to access to AWS SQS, standard AWS access management needs to be configured on the deployed NS.
 See [AWS IAM Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) for more information.

-For testing purposes, you may set AWS access keys for access:
+For testing purposes, you may set AWS access keys to gain access:

 * `AWS_ACCESS_KEY_ID` (`aws.accessKeyId`): AWS Access Key to account with access to SQS queue
 * `AWS_SECRET_ACCESS_KEY` (`aws.secretKey`) : AWS Secret Access Key to account with access to SQS queue

-**NOTE:** The AWS ID and key should only be used for testing and in production access should be managed through IAM roles.
+**NOTE:** The AWS ID and key should only be used for testing, and in production access should be managed through IAM roles.